bigbeno37/SinsOfAModdingEmpire/SCRIPTING.md

  2. from Mod1 extract ALL to MODS
   - From the downloaded archive file, extract everything inside to MODS (except for EnabledMods.txt)
  3. enable DEFAULT
-  - Uses the included EnabledMods.txt
+  - Uses the included EnabledMods.txt from Mod1
+  - If there is only one require SoaME is smart enough to determine that DEFAULT is coming from Mod1

 Fairly straightforward right?
 Let's take a look at a slightly more advanced use case.
 Just say you have a mod that later receives a patch.
 This is what a script could look like:
 ```